agentred1999/project-FS/README.md

-# Project FE is an ecommerce website that developed my production skills on the lient side of the website
+# Project FE
+ #Description: It is an ecommerce website that developed my production skills on the client side of the website
 This repository documents my hands-on experience building responsive interfaces, implementing interactive functionality, and working with modern frontend technologies.

 ## 🛠️ Tech Stack